osteele/jj-scripts/README.md

 jj-ai-describe --prompt "Focus on the performance improvements" "main..@"
 ```

+**Note**:
-**Note**: When processing multiple revisions, the script stops on the first error.
-In dry-run mode, all messages are generated first and then displayed together.
-If a revset contains no revisions with empty descriptions, the command exits with an error (unless `--replace` is used).
+- When processing multiple revisions, the script stops on the first error
+- In dry-run mode, all messages are generated first and then displayed together
+- If a revset contains no revisions with empty descriptions, the command exits with an error (unless `--replace` is used)
+- Revisions with no changes (empty commits) are automatically skipped
+- If ALL revisions in a revset have no changes, the command exits with an error

 ### `jj-ai-commit`
 Creates a new change with an AI-generated commit message, similar to `jj commit`.
 The AI analyzes the specified changes (or all changes) and creates a conventional commit message.
 Unlike `jj-ai-describe`, this command accepts filesets to selectively commit specific files.